Aquaphobia

-Aquaphobia (from Latin aqua 'water' and Ancient Greek φόβος (phóbos) 'fear') is an irrational fear of water.
+Aquaphobia (from Latin aqua 'water' and Ancient Greek φόβος 'fear') is an irrational fear of water.
+Someone with aquaphobia may have an anxious reaction to water in everyday encounters such as drinking water, washing dishes, or showering, or it may be related to bodies of water like ponds and swimming pools and a fear of drowning in them.

 Aquaphobia is considered a specific phobia of natural environment type in the Diagnostic and Statistical Manual of Mental Disorders.
 A specific phobia is an intense fear of something that poses little or no actual danger.

 Etymology

 The correct Greek-derived term for "water-fear" is hydrophobia, from ὕδωρ (hudōr), "water" and φόβος (phobos), "fear".
 However, this word has long been used in many languages, including English, to refer specifically to a symptom of later-stage rabies, which manifests itself in humans as difficulty in swallowing, fear when presented with liquids to drink, and an inability to quench one's thirst.
 Therefore, fear or aversion to water in general is referred to as aquaphobia.

 Prevalence

 A study of epidemiological data from 22 low, lower-middle, upper-middle and high-income countries revealed "fear of still water or weather events" had a prevalence of 2.3%, across all countries; in the US the prevalence was 4.3%.
 In an article on anxiety disorders, Lindal and Stefansson suggest that aquaphobia may affect as many as 1.8% of the general Icelandic population, or almost one in fifty people.
 In America, 46% of American adults are afraid of deep water in pools and 64% are afraid of deep open waters.